-Our Child and Family Counseling therapist has extensive experience working with children, parents and families, including those involved in the child welfare system.
+Our Child and Family Counseling therapist has extensive experience working with children, parents and families, including those involved in the child well-being system.
 Individual and family counseling is available for children, adolescents and families who need help with:

 - Physical or sexual abuse, neglect or other trauma